gilbertorgit/sonic_dci_api/GNS3/README.md

       3. eth2 - dc1/2-leaf-2
    2. All other VMs have 2 interfaces
       1. eth0 - no use
-      2. eth1 - connected to the leaf - See topology
+      2. eth1 - connected to leaf - See "main" topology

+### GNS3 Topology - Print

 ## Basic Devices configuration - GNS3 Console Mode